-While Tthe BBNJ Agreement has not yet been formally been adopted and, following any successful adoption, it will-still needs to attract the required number of State ratifications before it enters into force.
-However, If/when it does enter into force, the BBNJ Agreement could have implications for OAE research undertaken in the high seas.
+While the BBNJ Agreement has formally been adopted, it still needs to attract the required number of State ratifications before it enters into force.
+However, when it does enter into force, the BBNJ Agreement could have implications for OAE research undertaken in the high seas.
 Particularly relevant may be the comparably comprehensive EIA requirements in the Agreement for activities planned in the high seas.
 These relatively detailed requirements - which may be adapted and improved upon by the COP - may prove useful in providing guidance to what may be required of currently ambiguous EIA requirements under other law of the sea instruments such as, for example, UNCLOS.
 Additionally, the screening and EIA requirements under the Agreement can potentially be displaced/replaced by the ongoing work of the Contracting Parties to the London Protocol related to legitimate OAE research activities, and States and relevant authorities should remain aware of this cross-instrument fertilization as and when the work of the COP to the BBNJ finally commences.